 How to Get Rid of Polyurethane Smell in Home

 If the fumes produced from polyurethane have steadily increased inside of a home, producing that distinct polyurethane smell in the air, it will be necessary to take action to completely remove these odors from the environment.
-First, after wood floors have been installed inside an indoor environment, it will be helpful to open windows to increase air flow and allow stale, contaminated air to exit the home into the outside air.
+First, after wood floors have been installed inside an indoor environment, it will be helpful to open windows to increase airflow and allow stale, contaminated air to exit the home into the outside air.
 The outdoor air will help to speed up the dissipation of the polyurethane that is being released into the air of the home.

 Additionally, the use of an air purifier will significantly help to speed up the off gassing and remove the smell of the polyurethane being released from the new wood floors.
-The EnviroKlenz Air Purifier is your solution to removing a broad array of airborne pollutants from the air through the use of a proprietary earth mineral technology.
+The EnviroKlenz Air Purifier is your solution to removing a broad array of airborne pollutants from the air through the use of proprietary earth mineral technology.
 The EnviroKlenz technology destroys many chemicals by a combination of both physical and chemisorption mechanism.
 This proprietary earth mineral technology is used within the EnviroKlenz Air Cartridge that acts as the first stage filtration in the air purifier, to remove a broad array of chemicals and noxious odors from the air.
-The second stage filtration is a hospital-grade HEPA filter that is capable of removing particulate matter larger than 0.3 microns in size at a 99.99 percent efficiency.
+The second stage filtration is a hospital-grade HEPA filter that is capable of removing particulate matter at a 99.99 percent efficiency.

-As the EnviroKlenz Air Purifier is placed inside of an indoor environment where moderate to high levels of polyurethane are present, the air purifier will collect the indoor air and pass it through the two-stage filtration to aid in the neutralization and breaking down of the odorous chemical compounds in the air.
+As the EnviroKlenz Air Purifier is placed inside of an indoor environment where moderate to high levels of polyurethane is present, the air purifier will collect the indoor air and pass it through the two-stage filtration to aid in the neutralization and breaking down of the odorous chemical compounds in the air.